bettercyber/aws/s3-server-access-logs.md

 1. Create a bash script on the Wazuh Manager to download S3 server access log files from a specified AWS S3 bucket.
 2. Configure Wazuh's command wodle to execute the script every 10 minutes.
 3. Configure Wazuh to monitor and analyze the S3 server access log files.
-4. Configure custom decoders to parse the S3 server access logs.
-5. Configure custom rules to alert on abnormal S3 server access.
+4. Configure custom rules to alert on abnormal S3 server access.

 ## Configure the Bash Script